Moïse River: Toponymy

 The name " River Moïse" was formalized on December 5, 1968, at the Commission de toponymie du Québec.
 According to the commission, the surveyor's report clearly indicates Félix Pagé the presence of the river and Lake Moïse in 1887.
 Since 1886, when the lake is located in the large private estate Triton Tract Alexander Luders Light (1822–1894), former chief engineer of the railways to the Quebec government.
-In 1893, Triton has been converted Tract club hunting and fishing.
+In 1893, Triton was converted into Tract club hunting and fishing.
 Now, it is designated the Triton Fish and Game Club.
 A few years later, several highly renowned personalities from the Canada, the United States or even Great Britain, came to fish, such as John D. Rockefeller, Theodore Roosevelt, Wilfrid Laurier, Lomer Gouin and Winston Churchill.

 In August 1887, Edward Panet, notary Saint-Raymond goes to Moïse Lake (Quebec), with three friends to fish, assisted by four guides, including Moïses and Alexis Christmas.
 Moses is a Huron Jeune Lorette, today Wendake, a suburb north of the Quebec City.
 The name of one of the guides there a link with the name of both the river and the lake?
-For now, there is no evidence to support this thesis corborative.
+For now, there is no evidence to support this thesis corporative.